Search

 Key Information

-Please note that access to the ice house is not suitable for visitors with mobility difficulties.
-Sturdy footwear and outdoor clothing are essential, as access is via uneven surfaces and steps.
+Please note that access to the ice house, via a low and narrow tunnel, is not suitable for visitors with mobility difficulties.
+Sturdy footwear and outdoor clothing are essential, as access from the nearby car park is via uneven surfaces and steps.

 Where to find us